nishantragate/FETCH_Bolt_List/README.md

 #### Overview:

-The app has 2 Activities:
+The app has 2 Activities and a basic Unit Test 'DataHandlerTest' for one of the methods of the DataHandler class (NOT fully covered yet):

 **1. MainActivity:**